Outline tasks into subtasks and summary tasks

 Choose a method to organize your tasks

 When organizing the tasks for a project, you can group the tasks that share characteristics or that will be completed in the same time frame under a summary task.
 Project managers sometimes call summary tasks "hammock tasks."
 You can use the summary tasks to show the major phases and subphases in the project.
 Summary tasks summarize the data of their subtasks, which are the tasks that are grouped beneath them.
-You can indent the tasks as many levels as you need to reflect the organization of your project.
+You can indent the tasks as many levels as needed to reflect the organization of your project.

 There are two methods for organizing your task list: